BlackBeard009/CSGOEmpireNotification/README.md

 # Usage Guide

 1. You need to click once on the marketplace page for the extension to work.
 2. You can change the discount threshold from the Chrome Toolbar.
+It's -2% by default.